-There are some treatment options that will only be available through a prescription from your healthcare provider.
+There are some treatment options that’ll only be available through a prescription from your healthcare provider.
 These can be more expensive, but can help treat stubborn problems that home remedies aren’t working on.

 4 percent hydroquinone

 This is a cream that should be applied to the affected area twice a day, or as your healthcare provider directs.
 It’s a skin bleaching cream that can help lighten dark spots on the skin, evening out the skin tone.

 This cream may cause skin irritation or contact dermatitis.
 If you’re experiencing pain, redness, or sustained dryness, talk to your skin care professional about other treatment options.

 Laser treatments are being used to help improve skin tones, with the ability to lighten scars or age and sun spots.
 Yellow lasers, for example, are used to flatten scars and reduce redness in them.

 Sometimes, laser treatments may cause hyperpigmentation, or a change in skin color.
 Because of this, you may want to try other treatment options first.

 Clinical strength peels come in three levels: light, medium, and deep.
 They work by penetrating your skin with a chemical solution, causing the skin to exfoliate and peel before revealing new and beautiful skin.

 Light peels use more gentle acids, like salicylic acids, and can be done quickly.
 Medium peels may require sedatives or pain relievers, and deep peels require sedation as they use phenol.

-The recovery time for deep peels can last up to two weeks, though you may have redness for several months.
+The recovery time for deep peels can last up to 2 weeks, though you may have redness for several months.
 A light peel has a short recovery time of just several days.